Don’t hesitate to contact us. Our experts are always happy to answer your questions.

 8-9 hours

 Morning off to Garni Pagan Temple, which is dedicated to Mihr, the Armenian god of the sun.
 This Rectangular Columnized Hellenistic structure was built in the 1st century AD.
-The temple stands on an impressive triangle plateau surrounded by a deep gorge and impressive mountains from 3 sides.
-Here some parts of the fortress’ mighty walls are well preserved as well as a Roman-style bath with a mosaic floor.
-After Garni, we will continue to see well-known and beautiful natural monuments of Armenia – Symphony of Stones.
-It is said that this natural monument is the result of the collapse of the volcanic rocks.
+The temple stands on an impressive triangle plateau surrounded by a deep gorge and impressive mountains on 3 sides.
+Here, some parts of the fortress’s mighty walls are well preserved, as well as a Roman-style bath with a mosaic floor.
+After Garni, we will continue to see well-known and beautiful natural monuments of Armenia – the Symphony of Stones.
+It is said that this natural monument is the result of the collapse of volcanic rocks.
 This is one of the must-see places in Armenia.
-Then we continue to Geghard Cave Monastery, which got its name from the Holy Spear (Geghard) kept here.
-Geghard amazes with its cave churches dug in the single cliff.
-After all, we will go to Yerevan where we can go to Vernissage, an open air market, where local masters sell hand-made souvenirs.
-Chat with the artist and choose your best souvenir as a memory from your Armenia tour.

 Included Activities: